twbs/bootstrap-sass/README.md

     @import "bootstrap";

 Need to configure a variable or two?
-Simple define the value of the variable you want to change *before* importing Bootstrap.
+Simply define the value of the variable you want to change *before* importing Bootstrap.
 Sass will respect your existing definition rather than overwriting it with the Bootstrap defaults.
 A list of customisable variables can be found in the [Bootstrap documentation](http://twitter.github.com/bootstrap/less.html#variables).

-    $primaryButtonBackground: #f00;
+    $btnPrimaryBackground: #f00;
     @import "bootstrap";

 **Note**: It's important that the file you are importing is not named `bootstrap`, since this will cause an import loop.
 As a general rule, errors are something you should try to avoid.